daftspunk/october-twig/README.md

-## October Twig Highlighter
+# October CMS Twig Highlighter

-This package adds syntax definitions for the [OctoberCMS](http://octobercms.com/docs/markup) Twig engine.
+This package adds syntax definitions for the [October CMS](https://docs.octobercms.com/2.x/markup/templating.html) Twig engine.
+Support is available for [Sublime Text](https://www.sublimetext.com/) and [Visual Studio Code](https://code.visualstudio.com/).

+## Visual Studio Code

+### How to install with VS Code

+Search for **October Twig** and install it, that simple.

+## Sublime Text

-*Uses .sublime-syntax files that works with Sublime Text 3 and newer.*
+Uses `.sublime-syntax` files that works with Sublime Text 3 and newer.

 ### How to install with [Sublime Package Control](http://wbond.net/sublime_packages/package_control)

-Search for October Twig and install it, it's just that simple.
+Search for **October Twig** and install it, it's just that simple.

-*Restart Sublime Text after you install this package.*
+Restart Sublime Text after you install this package.

 ### Sublime Text Manual Install